 Ventilation for greenhouse roof

-As opposed to forced air by way of mechanical fans, air intake louvers, circulating fans, all of which work to some degree and continues to be used to this day but it is hardly is cost effective.
+As opposed to forced air by way of mechanical fans, air intake louvers, circulating fans.
+All of which work to some degree and continue to be used to this day but it is hardly is cost effective.

-In the early days of sun room and greenhouse construction, the roofs were designed with glass or polycarbonate panels and in many cases the use of flexible 6mill poly was employed extensively.
+In the early days of sun room and greenhouse construction.
+Greenhouse roofs were made of clear plane glass.
+In other cases the use of flexible 6mill poly film was also used extensively for commercial greenhouses.
 The only choice of ventilation was to employ the use of fans and air intake louvers.

-Natural ventilation works very efficiently , It basically works whenever air passes along the roof of the building, basically creating a vacuum effect thus sucking the heated air right out of the structure and more so, if the structure is built with operable side windows and or door vents to allow the heavier cooler air in.
+Whenever air passes along the interior roof of the building, this basically creates a vacuum effect thus sucking heated air right out of the structure.
+If the structure is built with operable side windows and or door vents this allows cooler air to flow in.

-The difference in temperature was in some cases 20 to 30 degrees hotter than the ambient air temperature just outside the door only a few feet away.
+The difference in temperature was in some cases 20 to 30 degrees hotter than the ambient air temperature just outside the door, only a few feet away.

-This archaic glass roof application without the use of an operable ridge vent for ventilation, in my opinion, is a waste of money and anyone considering building a greenhouse or solar sunroom addition should take ventilation seriously and should employ a proactive solution.
+Glass roof application, without the use of an operable ridge vent for ventilation is not recommend.
+Anyone considering building a greenhouse or solar sunroom addition should take ventilation seriously and employ a proactive solution.

-The picture shown here to the left is a custom skylight 24 x 12 with a 3-bay thermostatically controlled, lift actuator, ridge vent with screens on both sides….. manufactured by Solar Innovations..
+The picture shown here to the left is a custom skylight 24 x 12 with a 3-bay thermostatically controlled, lift actuator, ridge vent with screens on both sides….. manufactured by Solar Innovations…